 Therapists are trained to ask the right questions, point out the discrepancies between a client’s words and actions, and offer an unbiased perspective.
 We can provide feedback on the thoughts, feelings, and behaviors that are keeping you stuck and unable to be the best version of yourself.

 How will I know if you are the right fit for me?

 Looking for a therapist is like shopping for shoes, you have to find the right fit.
 Some therapists, like shoes, are a bit stiff and rub you the wrong way.
 Others you try on and just know that they are the right fit for you.
 Our therapists aim to be the best fit for all of their clients, but recognize that sometimes they would like to try on another therapist or are just ‘shopping around.’
 We will do our best to assist you in finding your right fit if we are not it.

 Will what I say in therapy be kept confidential?

 What can I expect after making an appointment?

-The first time we meet, I will check your forms, review your history, and discuss what causes you to be seeking help.
-You’ll leave that visit with some suggestions, an idea of your longer term goals for therapy, and renewed hope.
+The first time you and your therapist meet, they will check your forms, review your history, and discuss what causes you to be seeking help.
+You’ll leave that visit with some suggestions, an idea of your longer-term goals for therapy, and renewed hope.